DeepDoge/purify.js/README.md

 -   **Build Step Required**: JSX necessitates a build step, adding complexity to the development workflow.
 In contrast, **purify.js** avoids this, enabling a simpler and more streamlined development process by working directly with native JavaScript and TypeScript.

 -   **Attributes vs. Properties**: In **purify.js**, I can differentiate between attributes and properties of an element while building it, which is not currently possible with JSX.
 This distinction enhances clarity and control when defining element characteristics.
-Additionally, if I were to use JSX, I would prefer a syntax like this:

 ---